Compute

 VPC CIDR Block

-Specifies the subnets of the VPC you want to load and the custom CIDR blocks.
+Specifies the subnets in the VPC and custom CIDR blocks.

-If you have set Instance Type to VPC, configure the following two parameters:
+If you have set Instance Type to VPC, you need to configure the following two parameters:

-• Subnet: Select one or all subnets of the VPC.
+• Subnet: Select one or more subnets in the VPC.

 • Other CIDR Block: Add one or more custom CIDR blocks as needed.

-By default, the system allocates 10 kbit/s of bandwidth for testing network connectivity across regions.
-To ensure normal network communications between regions in the same geographic region or across geographic regions, you need to purchase a bandwidth package and bind it to a cloud connection.
+By default, a cloud connection provides 10 kbit/s of bandwidth for testing cross-region network connectivity.
+To enable normal communication between regions in the same geographic region or different geographic regions, you need to purchase a bandwidth package and bind it to the cloud connection.

-Table 5 Parameters required for buying a bandwidth package
+Table 6 Parameters for buying a bandwidth package

 Parameter